-Tire Chains (Traction Devices)
+Tire Chains And Traction Devices

 Use of traction devices require sufficient tire-to-body clearance.
+Due to limited clearance, the following traction devices are recommended.
 Follow these recommendations to guard against damage.

-Traction device must be of proper size for the tire, as recommended by the traction device manufacturer.
+- Traction device must be of proper size for the tire, as recommended by the traction device manufacturer. - No other tire sizes are recommended for use with a tire chain or traction device.